 Sending emails regularly will firstly get people used to receiving stuff from you.
 Regularly is daily, or once every two days.
 Don’t confuse spam with email marketing, as a lot of poor marketers do.
 Sending people what they asked for is not spam, but email marketing.

-This right here is a guide to extremely powerful email marketing campaigns, but let’s talk about opens and clicks in addition to that.
+This right here is enough to turn you into an email marketing ninja, but let’s talk about opens and clicks in addition to that.

 The headline should be something like: “what is the matter with you?” or “got 15 minutes?”

-The first two lines are what will make your reader click the link you want him to.
-After that comes the body copy – it should be entertaining and emotional.
-Additionally you have to teach something interesting your reader.
-And of course you have to link to your offer everywhere inside the email.
+After that comes the body copy – it should be entertaining, emotional and interesting.
+And of course you have to link to your offer a few times inside the email.

-Although email marketing is a bit saturated nowadays, it still works.
-You just need to do what you just read and of course customize your emails according to your style.
-Before all you have to make them unique and different from everything out there.
+Although email marketing is a bit tough with all the competition, it still works.
+You just need to do what you just read and of course write in your voice, you have to make your emails unique and different from everything out there.